bentomas/node-async-testing/README.md

 If you want to be explicit about the number of assertions run in a given test, you can set `numAssertions` on the test.
-This can be very helpful in asynchronous tests where you want to be sure all callbacks get fired.
+This can be very helpful in asynchronous tests where you want to be sure all callbacks get fired:

-    suite['test assertions expected (fails)'] = function(test) {
+    suite['test assertions expected'] = function(test) {
-      test.numAssertions = 3;
+      test.numAssertions = 1;

       test.ok(true);
       test.finish();
-      // this test will fail!
     }

 If you need to make assertions about what kind of errors are thrown, you can